meeekkksss/my-portfolio/README.md

 [my-portfolio](https://meeekkksss.github.io/my-portfolio/?email=&submit=Let%27s+Start#home)

+When developers view the source code they will be able to find and view the stru
-- 👯 I’m looking to collaborate on future projects
+- 👯 I’m looking to collaborate on future projects.

-- 🤝 I’m looking for help with futre project and learning more
+- 🤝 I’m looking for help with futre projecs and learning new skills.

 - 👨‍💻 All of my projects will be available soon.